ryanb/railscasts-scripts/README.md

 Scripts used in the production of RailsCasts. http://railscasts.com/

+This is designed to be used as a plugin for [Oh My ZSH](https://github.com/robbyrussell/oh-my-zsh).
+To add it, symlink the project directory into `~/.oh-my-zsh/custom/plugins` and add it to your `.zshrc` file.

-These scripts do the following:
+**These scripts do the following:**

 1. Generate a new project directory with the proper templates